wp-plugins/daily-prayer-time-for-mosques/readme.txt

 ) ENGINE=InnoDB AUTO_INCREMENT=367 DEFAULT CHARSET=utf8;`
 ```

-#####The widget will be usuable once you import your Masjid's prayer timetable daata into the table.
+**The widget will be usable once you import your Masjid's prayer timetable data into the table.**

 You can use either sql import or csv import to feed data into your table.
 Please check the directory names 'sample' for the format of file to be imported.